Skip to Content

 Contact details +64 (06) 356 9099 ext.
 84053

-Jeff, a finance PhD from USA with diverse publications in quality journals (including FOURTEEN 'A'-rated articles in ABDC list).
-Published journals in 'A' rank are Financial Management, Journal of Banking and Finance (A*, 2 articles), The Financial Review (4 articles), Pacific Basin Finance Journal (2 articles), International Review of Financial Analysis (3), Emerging Markets Review, and International Review of Economics and Finance.
-An advisory editorial board member to Journal of Asian Business and Economic Studies, he has served as a referee for journals/conferences such as JBF, FR, PBFJ, Quantitative Finance, International Review of Economics and Finance, International Review of Financial Analysis, Asian Finance Association Meetings, and others in at least 80 occasions.
+Jeff, a finance PhD from USA with diverse publications in quality journals (including FIFTEEN 'A'-rated articles in ABDC list).
+Published journals in 'A' rank are Financial Management, Journal of Banking and Finance (A*, 2 articles), The Financial Review (4 articles), Pacific Basin Finance Journal (2 articles), International Review of Financial Analysis (3), Emerging Markets Review, Finance Research Letters, and International Review of Economics and Finance.
+An advisory editorial board member to Journal of Asian Business and Economic Studies, he has served as a referee for journals/conferences such as JBF, FR, PBFJ, Quantitative Finance, International Review of Economics and Finance, International Review of Financial Analysis, Asian Finance Association Meetings, and others in more than 100 occasions.
 His working papers were constantly presented in international conferences around the world (e.g. Financial Management Association (FMA), European Finance Association (EFA - a top-three conference in financial economics), among others.

 In 2014, Jeff was invited by the State Securities Commission (SSC) of Vietnam as the keynote speaker on the emerging issues regarding Corporate Governance.
 A passionate lecturer when it comes to teaching with the average approval rates of higher than 90% up to 2018 (The approval rate for 125330 course, the capstone paper for Finance discipline at Massey, is 95.5% in 2018).
 He also successfully led in the restructuring process of several finance paper offerings at Massey University since 2004.
 A mentoring PhD supervisor for four successful candidates over the years.
 Jeff also continuously served as an elected member of Graduate Studies Commitee during the 2008-2015 period.